-As there is a fixed cost to the regular meetings and jobsite visits of DRBs, some projects may consider using a construction settlement panel (CSP) instead of a DRB.
-The selection process is similar to the selection process of a DRB, however, the CSP only meets at the request of the parties.
+As there is a fixed cost to the regular meetings and jobsite visits of DRBs, some projects may choose to utilize a "Construction Settlement Panel" (CSP) instead of a DRB.
+The selection process is similar to the selection process of a DRB, however, the CSP only meets at the request of the Parties.
 They do not meet on a regular basis.

-A CSP may have more than three neutrals selected to be members of the CSP due to the expertise of the CSP member.
-Most of the CSP members are usually selected for their technical construction knowledge with the remainder being selected for their construction law or ADR knowledge and experience.
-The parties can select neutrals they would like to handle their issue or dispute from this established CSP.
-The members of the CSP should be available on short notice for a DRB meeting to issue an opinion, conduct a mediation or arbitration, or help in other ways to prevent or settle a dispute.
+A CSP may have more than three neutrals selected to be members of the CSP due to the expertise of the CSP Member.
+Most of the CSP Members are usually selected for their technical construction knowledge with the remainder of the CSP Members being selected for their construction law or ADR knowledge and experience.
+The Parties can then choose from their established CSP in choosing the neutrals they would like to handle their issue or dispute.
+The Members of the CSP should be available on short notice for a DRB meeting to issue an Opinion, to conduct a mediation or arbitration or to help in other ways to help to prevent or settle a dispute.
 There are no fixed and recurring costs for the CSP, other than the original administrative set-up costs, until the services of the CSP are requested.
-If the CSP has been properly formulated, it is possible for the parties to forego the advisory opinion and request mediation and/or binding arbitration if the parties feel that the matter is important enough and they need a final and binding resolution to the dispute in an expeditious manner.
-All required paperwork, including mediation agreements and arbitration agreements, must be completed before the project begins, so there will not be any additional paperwork delays at the beginning of the mediation or arbitration.
+If the CSP has been properly formulated, it is possible for the Parties to forego the advisory opinion and request mediation and/or binding arbitration if the Parties feel that the matter is important enough and they need a final and binding resolution to the dispute in an expeditious manner.
+All paperwork that would be required including Mediation Agreements and Arbitration Agreements are completed prior to the commencement of the Project so that there will be no added paperwork delays in beginning a mediation or an arbitration.

 Keep in mind that each DRB and CSP is custom designed for each construction project.
-Although there are some costs related to both a DRB and a CSP, with the proper application of these in-house dispute resolution processes, the costs that would have been incurred by the parties if they had no pre-arranged dispute resolution process, would be a great deal more.
-Having no pre-arranged dispute resolution process may even cause unnecessary delays in the construction project and much higher expenses along with increased mental anguish if the parties were faced with settling their disputes through an outside adjudication process.
-When the DRB assists the parties in preventing a dispute from happening, there is a definite savings not only in direct dollars and time, but also in the mental pressures that would have occurred if the issue had developed into a dispute.
-CM
+Although there are costs related to both a DRB and a CSP, with the proper utilization of this "In-House" dispute resolution process, the costs that would have been incurred by the Parties if they had no pre-arranged dispute resolution process could not only cost a great deal more but would undoubtedly cause unnecessary delays in the construction project and much higher expenses along with increased mental anguish if the Parties were faced with settling their disputes through an outside adjudication process.
+When the DRB assists the Parties in preventing a dispute from happening, there is a definite saving not only in direct dollars and time saved, but also in the mental pressures that would have occurred if the issue had developed into a dispute.